GeorgeFreedomTech/Python-Foundations-Course/README.md

 ---

-Chart your course in the world of Python and build skills for the future!
+Learn to speak the language of Python !